nickbauman/emacs-dot-dee/README.md

 I added neo-tree to the brave clojure setup.
 I've also upgraded many of the packages used in the brave clojure setup.

-## This is a Clojure-friendly emacs config
+## This is a Clojure-friendly emacs config, with some golang support, such as it is.

 If you're new to emacs, check out
 [this introductory tutorial](http://www.braveclojure.com/basic-emacs/)!